canarieids/Zeek-Ubuntu-22.04/README.md

 ### 7.2.
 SYSLOG-NG

-Syslog-NG can be used instead of RSYNC
+Syslog-NG can be used instead of RSYNC.

-Install syslog-NG
+1. Install syslog-NG

 ```
 #sudo apt-get install syslog-ng
 ```

-Edit the syslog-NG configuration file
+2. Edit the syslog-NG configuration file

 ```
 #vi /etc/syslog-ng/syslog-ng.conf